-- The PD represents the likelihood of a borrower defaulting on its financial obligation, either over the next 12 months, or over the remaining lifetime of the obligation. - EAD is based on the amounts the Bank expects to be owed at the time of default, over the next 12 months or over the remaining lifetime.
-For example, for a loan commitment, the Bank includes the current drawn balance plus any further amount that is expected to be drawn up to the current contractual limit by the time of default, should it occur. - LGD represents the Bank's expectation of the extent of loss on a defaulted exposure.
+- The PD represents the likelihood of a borrower defaulting on its financial obligation, either over the next 12 months, or over the remaining lifetime of the obligation. - EAD is based on the amounts the Bank expects to be owed at the time of default, over the next 12 months or over the remaining lifetime. - LGD represents the Bank's expectation of the extent of loss on a defaulted exposure.
 LGD varies by type of counterparty, type and seniority of claim and availability of collateral and other credit support.
 LGD is expressed as a percentage loss per unit of exposure at the time of default.